Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/inferno-test-app-registration.md

     - Microsoft Graph (Delegated)
         - openid
         - offline_access
+    - Microsoft Graph (Application) - Applicable only for B2C.
+        - Application.Read.All
+        - DelegatedPermissionGrant.ReadWrite.All
+1. If you have opted for Smart on FHIR with B2C then Grant admin consent for app permissions.
 1. Generate a secret for this application.
 Save this and the client id for testing Inferno *3.
 EHR Practitioner App*.
 1. Follow all instructions on [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the identity token.
 <br /><details><summary>Click to expand and see screenshots.</summary>